ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## MQTT PubSub Application Profile {#mqtt-pubsub}

 The steps MQTT clients go through are similar to the CoAP clients as described in {{coap_profile}}.
 The payload that is carried in MQTT messages will be protected using COSE.

-In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}} 'scope' captures permissions for not a single topic but a topic filter.
+In MQTT, topics are organised as a tree, and in the {{I-D.ietf-ace-mqtt-tls-profile}}, 'scope' captures permissions for not a single topic but a topic filter.
 Therefore, topic names (i.e., group names) may include wildcards spanning several levels of the topic tree.
 Hence, it is important to distinguish application groups and security groups defined in {{I-D.ietf-core-groupcomm-bis}}.
 An application group has relevance at the application level - for example, in MQTT an application group could denote all topics stored under "“home/lights/".
 On the other hand, a security group is a group of endpoints that each store group security material to exchange secure communication within the group.
 The group communication in {{I-D.ietf-ace-key-groupcomm}} refers to security groups.
 ToDo: Give a more complete example